Austin Park at Nocatee in Ponte Vedra

 How far is Town Center?

 About three miles, six to eight minutes by car or a longer golf-cart ride on the greenway.
-Austin Park sits on Nocatee's far western edge, so it trades Town Center walkability for the best commuter access in the masterplan, US-1 is essentially at the doorstep.
+Austin Park sits on Nocatee's far western edge, so it trades Town Center walkability for the best commuter access in the masterplan, with US-1 essentially at the doorstep.

 How old are the homes, and what should I inspect?